UCLA student invaded Capitol as Groyper member, FBI affidavit states

-Justice Department court filings have singled out fringe-right militias and the Proud Boys for instigating the Jan.
+Justice Department court filings have singled out fringe-right Oath Keepers and the Proud Boys for instigating the Jan.
 6 riot at the U.S. Capitol.

 On Friday the department highlighted a third group: the “Groypers” — a young following of “alt-right” podcaster Nicholas J. Fuentes.

 Mr. Fuentes arrived Saturday at the Conservative Political Action Conference in Orlando, Florida, only to be blocked by security.
-“CPAC sucks,” he said.

 The Justice Department released an indictment of Christian Secor, a UCLA undergraduate and Groyper activist who founded the America First Bruins on campus.